Frida7771/PyVoice/README.md

-# GoSpeech
+# PyVoice

-GoSpeech is a Python-based speech processing tool that supports both speech-to-text (ASR) and text-to-speech (TTS) using ONNX Runtime.
+PyVoice is a Python-based speech processing tool that supports both speech-to-text (ASR) and text-to-speech (TTS) using ONNX Runtime.
 This project refactors and extends an open-source speech project into a production-style CLI application, with cross-platform ONNX Runtime integration.

 ---